National Route 39 (Costa Rica)

 National Primary Route 39, or just Route 39 (Ruta Nacional Primaria 39, or Ruta 39) is a National Road Route of Costa Rica, located in the San José province.
-Its official name is Paseo de la Segunda República (Second Republic Drive), is also known as Carretera de Circunvalación (Loop Road), and is an incomplete ring road encircling the central districts of San José canton, the capital of the country.
+Its official name is Paseo de la Segunda República (Second Republic Drive), is also known as Carretera de Circunvalación (Loop Road), and is a ring road encircling the central districts of San José canton, the capital of the country.

 Description

 It is one of the main roads of the capital San José, its purpose is to avoid the congestion of the inner districts.
 Currently, it starts in Uruca, in Avenida 39, which then takes south and to the east, finishing in the Goicoechea junction to Route 108 and Route 100.
 It is designed as dual two-lane road.

 In San José province the route covers San José canton (Zapote, San Francisco de Dos Ríos, Uruca, Mata Redonda, Pavas, Hatillo, San Sebastián districts), Goicoechea canton (Guadalupe, Calle Blancos districts), Montes de Oca canton (San Pedro, Mercedes districts).

 Initially, eight roundabouts were constructed, some of which have been modified to include elevated highways, or demolished and turned into a semaphore regulated junction.